 Videos from research into robust contact methods for robotics

-The video shows a manipulator arm grasping a ball while moving along a sinusoidal trajectory.
+The video shows a manipulator arm grasping a ball while moving along

 Videos from my advanced penalty method for rigid body simulation